m2man/VIMCOUCRU/README.md

 # VIMCOUCRU INSTRUCTION

 ## Summary
 This project is to apply catalytic model to fit age-stratified cases data to estimate the Force of infection (FOI) distribution of Japanese Encephalitis in endemic area (VIMC supported countries).
 Then using the vaccine coverage data to generate burden as given template.
 This project is created by R programming language.

 The project is organized as following:
 1. **_Script_**: Entire code files for the project
-2. **_Data_** folder: Contains data that is necessary to run the script
+2. **_Data_** folder: Contains data that is necessary to run the script (**Please contact the author to get the Data folder**)
 3. **_Generate_** folder: Contains the result after running the script

 #### SUPPORTING LIBRARY